What is considered low-cost software development?

 “How much should I expect to pay when outsourcing my software development?”

-This is a question often asked by technology and business leaders, even those who have outsourced before.
-The answer, of course, depends on several factors.
+This is a question often asked by today’s industry leaders, even those who have outsourced before.
+The answer, of course, is that everyone wants low-cost software development, but making it happen depends on several factors.

 Obsessing too much about the price imperils all purchasing decisions, whether you’re buying a car or a house, or engaging a remote team to develop your company’s critical software.

 Don’t lose sight of what is even more crucial: the value of the product or service itself.